mpalaourg/starter-academic/content/en/project/image-segmentation/index.md

 ---

 <div style="text-align: justify"> <p>
-The goal is to represent the input image as a fully connected and non-directional graph, and partitioned into multiple sets of segments that share some common characteristics such as color or intensity.
+The goal is to represent the input image as a fully connected and non-directional graph, and partitioned them into multiple sets of segments that share some common characteristics, such as color or intensity.

-The following techniques will be implemented:
+The following techniques were implemented:
 <ul>
 <li>Spectral Clustering (k clusters). [<a href="https://www.kaggle.com/vipulgandhi/spectral-clustering-detailed-explanation#-Algorithm:-">Algorithm</a>]</li>
 <li>Normalized cuts (k clusters). [<a href="https://people.eecs.berkeley.edu/~malik/papers/SM-ncut.pdf#page=4">Algorithm</a> using the k smallest eigenvalues in Step 3]</li>
-<li>Recursive Normalized cuts (unspecified clusters). [<a href="https://people.eecs.berkeley.edu/~malik/papers/SM-ncut.pdf#page=4">Algorithm</a> using Ncut(A, B) metric]</li>
+<li>Recursive Normalized cuts (unspecified clusters). [<a href="https://people.eecs.berkeley.edu/~malik/papers/SM-ncut.pdf#page=6">Algorithm</a> using Ncut(A, B) metric]</li>
 </ul>
 </p> </div>